MetOffice/CSET/docs/source/usage/workflow-installation.rst

 =================================

 CSET is typically run through a `cylc workflow`_.
-The first thing you will need to do is to download the CSET workflow.
+The first thing you will need to do is download the CSET workflow.
 The easiest way to do that is via the `Releases`_ page on GitHub, or you can clone the repository.
 Once downloaded the tarball or zip can be unpacked to a location of your choosing.